 Editorial Policy

-The Southwest Shadow is a digital newspaper published by Southwest Career and Technical Academy’s Journalism I/II class.
-The Southwest Shadow is published primarily for the approximately 1,500 students and 100 staff members attending and working at Southwest Career and Technical Academy High School.
+The Southwest Shadow is a digital newspaper published by Southwest Career and Technical Academy’s Journalism II class.
+The Southwest Shadow is published primarily for the approximately 1,400 students and 100 staff members attending and working at Southwest Career and Technical Academy High School, as well as the local community.

 The Publications Board is the decision-making body of the newspaper which governs its day-to-day operation.
-The Southwest Shadow staff has adopted the following editorial policy to express the rights, responsibilities and philosophy of this digital media for the 2011-2012 school year.
+The Southwest Shadow staff has adopted the following editorial policy to express the rights, responsibilities and philosophy of this digital media for the 2018 school year, in accordance with the New Voices Nevada law.

-The Southwest Shadow will not publish anything in the newspaper that is deemed libelous, obscene or in poor taste, in accordance with the Supreme Courts justified standards.
+The Southwest Shadow will not publish anything in the newspaper that is deemed libelous, obscene or in poor taste, in accordance with the U.S. Supreme Court.
 Rights are reserved to postpone, edit or withhold from publication anything submitted which does not meet the specifications.
 The meaning of any submission will not be altered, but we reserve the right to correct spelling, grammar and punctuation when necessary.

 Additionally, the Southwest Shadow refuses to print criticism which is not constructive and not supported by facts.
 Letters should be addressed to the editor, submitted electronically or given to a member of the staff or to the Adviser.
 The Southwest Shadow sells advertisements for publicity and to pay for technology costs.
 We will refuse any advertisement which makes reference to illegal or controlled products, services, substance or paraphernalia.
 We reserve the right to refuse any other advertisement deemed inappropriate to the Las Vegas community.